-1.3.1 Institution integrates crosscutting issues relevant to Professional Ethics, Gender, Human Values, Environment and Sustainability into the curriculum.

-Human Values and Professional Ethics: Five days Human Values workshop has been organised for the students.
+Metric No. Weightage Q 1 M Institution integrates crosscutting issues relevant to Professional Ethics, Gender, Human Values, Environment and Sustainability into the Curriculum 2023-24 Write description in maximum of 500 words: Human Values and Professional Ethics: Five days Human Values workshop has been organised for the students.
 This workshop is comprised of class room discussions with real life situations.
 It also focuses on ethical concerns common to human service situations.
 It is in response to a long- felt and urgent need to integrate value education with decision making skills in their professions.
-The workshop concludes by proposing several salient steps to undertake the journey towards holistic and value-based living.
-Apart from above, students study following courses as compulsory part of their curriculum:

-- Foundation Course in Humanities (Development of Societies/Philosophy) - Universal Human Values 2 - Constitution of India/ Essence of Indian Traditional Knowledge - Mentoring and Professional Development

-Environment and sustainability: University prescribed compulsory course "Environmental Science", as part of their curriculum.
-Moreover, three Open Electives subjects are introduced, and students can opt and study following subjects in open electives leading towards coverage of Environment sustainability:

-- Disaster Preparedness & Planning

-- Environmental Impact Assessment

-- Renewable Energy Sources

-Institution encourages and supports students to go with plans of protecting environment like planting saplings and plastic free campus.
+The workshop concludes by proposing several salient steps to undertake Weightage 5 the journey towards holistic and value-based living.
+Apart from above, students study following courses as compulsory part of their curriculum: Foundation Course in Humanities (Development of Societies/Philosophy) Universal Human Values 2 Constitution of India/ Essence of Indian Traditional Knowledge Mentoring and Professional Development Environment and sustainability: University prescribed compulsory course "Environmental Science", as part of their curriculum.
+Moreover, three Open Electives subjects are introduced, and students can opt and study following subjects in open electives leading towards coverage of Environment sustainability: Disaster Preparedness & Planning Environmental Impact Assessment Renewable Energy Sources Institution encourages and supports students to go with plans of protecting environment like planting saplings and plastic free campus.
+File Description (Upload) Any additional information = Nil Upload the list and description of the courses which address the Gender, Environment and Sustainability, Human Values and Professional Ethics into the Curriculum = Yes (Copy of Syllabus Attached)